akka/akka/akka-docs/src/main/paradox/typed/routers.md

 If a child is stopped the pool router removes it from its set of routees.
 When the last child stops the router itself stops.
 To make a resilient router that deals with failures the routee `Behavior` must be supervised.

-Note that it is important that the factory returns a new behavior instance for every call to the factory or else routees may end up sharing mutable state and not work as expected.
+Note that it is important that the `Routers.pool` factory returns a new behavior instance for every call to the factory or else routees may end up sharing mutable state and not work as expected.

 Scala